MiketheChap/worldwidestew/content/blog/2025-04-02-what-is-your-work.md

 categories:
     - inspiration
 ---
 Asking *Why am I here?* is probably wasting time.
 It's like a termite trying to eat a sequoia.
+It's too big and carries little action.

 You're probably better off asking two other questions:
 - What things matter to me?